Beam Longitudinal Dynamics Simulation Suite BLonD: Reference frame and beam-cavity interactions

 For such cases, the periodicity of the equations of motion can be enabled.
-The periodicity will ensure that all particles remain synchronized to the present time frame, by tracking particles that lag behind twice, and by pausing the tracking of particles that are ahead in time.
+The periodicity will ensure that all particles remain synchronized to the present time frame, by tracking twice the particles that lag behind, and by pausing the tracking of particles that are ahead in time.

-If the periodicity algorithm is not applied, the equations of motion make all the particles crossing the line $\Delta t = T_{\mathrm{rev}}$ in phase space drift away from the rf bucket.
+If the periodicity algorithm is not applied, the equations of motion make all the particles that cross the line $\Delta t = T_{\mathrm{rev}}$ in phase space drift away from the rf bucket.
 This ignores the geometry of the ring assumed in the equations of motion, and could give undesirable results for example when the beam losses have to be computed accurately or when an un-bunched beam has to be captured inside an rf bucket.

-The periodicity algorithm is also useful when parts of the rf bucket cross the line $\Delta t = T_{\mathrm{rev}}$ in phase space, for example when the beam phase loop changes the design rf frequency, shifting the bucket in phase space, or when a second rf system with relatively high voltage is added in bunch-lengthening mode to the main-harmonic voltage during acceleration.
-In these cases the bunch will be numerically split in phase space into two portions, which however in practice behave as a whole.
+The periodicity algorithm is also useful when parts of the rf bucket cross the line $\Delta t = T_{\mathrm{rev}}$ in phase space, for example when the beam phase loop changes the design rf frequency and shifts the bucket in phase space, or when a second rf system with relatively high voltage is added in bunch-lengthening mode to the main-harmonic voltage during acceleration.
+In these cases, the bunch will be numerically split in phase space into two portions, which however in practice behave as a whole.